web3mammon/Klariqo-AU/README.md

 - **Dynamic contextual responses** based on gathered information (industry-specific details)
 - Falls back to **real-time TTS** (with μ-law conversion) only when needed
 - **Excel-driven content management** for easy updates by business staff
+- **Automatic customer data collection** and CSV export for business reporting
 - Logs every conversation for analysis and improvement
 - **Twilio integration** optimized for Australian and New Zealand telephony systems